wenleicao/wenleicao.github.io/_posts/2017-07-15-Unconventional_way_to_solve_column_comparison_issue_in_BODS.md

 Wenlei

-The code to generate the dummy data can be downloaded here.
+The code to generate the dummy data can be downloaded <a href="/Files/blog9_code.sql">here</a> .
+You might need to make slight modification if you use database other than Oracle.